We use cookies on this site to enhance your experience.

 Take advantage of the information and assistance that is available online.
 We know you will have lots of questions as you prepare for university and the details at Laurier 101 will help.
 Connect online for course registration support and to link up with classmates, staff and faculty.

-Please note to provide the following information if you have any questions/concerns to discuss with the Biology advisor.
+You must provide the following information if you have any questions/concerns to discuss with the Biology advisor:

-If you haven’t used Teams before you will need to download the most recent copy of the app before the appointment starts.
+If you haven’t used Teams before, you will need to download the most recent version of the app before the appointment starts.

 Checklists Needed for Appointments

-Please attach your student number to your emails.
-Thank you.
+You must attach your student number to your emails.

 If you think there is a mistake and that your should be able to enrol, but can’t, then see more details here.